Hard Red Winter Wheat Variety

 Acid soil tolerance: Moderately Susceptible

-This variety from Kansas Wheat Alliance is targeted primarily for western and central Kansas, especially west of Hutchinson and Salina.
-Its record has been best in western Kansas where it is regarded as a workhorse variety: fairly consistent toward the upper middle of the pack on yield charts, but has surprised some with high yield.
-It can be grown under irrigation or high management.
+This variety from Kansas Wheat Alliance is targeted primarily for western and central Kansas, especially areas west of Hutchinson and Salina.
+Its area of best performance has been in western Kansas where it is regarded as a workhorse variety: fairly consistent toward the upper middle of the pack on yield charts but is responsive to good conditions.
+It can also be grown under irrigation or high management.

 Special Note: Not well suited for planting after corn.